-

 Courses in this Track

-- 100-level: Law, Society and Justice
+- 100-level: Law, Society & Justice

 - 200-level: Introduction to Public International Law

-- 300-level: Criminal Law and Criminal Justice
+- 200-level: Criminal Law & Criminal Justice

 Course Descriptions

-100-level: Law, Society and Justice
+100-level: Law, Society & Justice

 The course offers three perspectives to the law: the legal-descriptive, the socio-scientific and the normative.
 The course explores the different understandings of law, definitions of the law, legal traditions, and various fields of law: civil law, criminal law, constitutional law, administrative law and human rights.
 The course will also look into the relationship between law and society and the concept of justice.
 The course includes discussing principles of law, case law, an excursion to international legal organisations, an interview with legal practitioners and a Moot court session.
-200-level: Principles of Private Law
+200-level: Introduction to Public International Law

 Private law can play an important role in daily life.
 Whether enjoying life at home or stepping out the front door, intended and unintended interactions can have legal consequences for the persons involved.
 The rights and obligations associated with these situations are largely determined by a collection of legal fields known as private law.
-In this course, students closely examine general principles of property law, tort law, contract law, and other subjects, illuminated through comparisons of the legal systems in four different countries.200-level: Introduction to European Law
+In this course, students closely examine general principles of property law, tort law, contract law, and other subjects, illuminated through comparisons of the legal systems in four different countries.300-level: Introduction to European Union Law

 European law has developed over the past seven decades into a complex system of institutions, instruments, and laws.
 This course addresses important areas of EU law and equips students with skills to approach and understand this legal system as it continues to evolve.
 Following an introduction to the bodies and competences of the EU, the various types of EU legal instruments, and the enforcement of EU law, important substantive law regarding the internal market is considered.
-Problem Based Learning is a key feature used in the course for learning how EU law applies in the real-world context.
+Problem Based Learning is a key feature used in the course for learning how EU law applies in the real-world context. -

 Political Science